bg-write/spotify-clone-vite/README.md

 ### Step 5: Search Functionality

-Update our `Dashboard` with more useEffects, including our Spotify search query that we'll then map and pass along to our new component, `TrackSearchResult`.
+Update `Dashboard` with more useEffects, including our Spotify search query that we'll then map and pass along to our new `TrackSearchResult` component.

 ```javascript
 // Dashboard.jsx